ItaySharabi/Search-Algorithms/README.md

-Simply download this repository's source files, or, you can use a `git bash` terminal (On windows) to clone this repository using the command:
+Simply download this repository's source files, or, you can use a `git bash` terminal (On windows).

+To clone this repository using the command:

 `git clone https://github.com/ItaySharabi/AI-Search-Algorithms.git`

-After you have the source files - just open the `MarblesPuzzle` package and run `MarblesPuzzle.SearchEngine.java`
+After you have the source files:

+### Using any Java workspace (IntelliJ, Eclipse, ...)
+Open the `MarblesPuzzle` package and look for `SearchEngine.java` file.

+Run it and enjoy!

-This file processes the input file given to it by default, but you can always create a new input file and feed it to the `MarblesPuzzle.SearchEngine.java` file.
+This file consumes an input file given to it by default, but you can always create a new input file and feed it to the `MarblesPuzzle.SearchEngine.java` file.

 ![image](https://user-images.githubusercontent.com/63110245/170684815-542fb58b-4ee8-4ffd-a2cf-5f59a1899079.png)

 ## Example input file for execution: